apotonick/tyrant/README.md

 _"Freedom choked in dread we live, since tyrant was enthroned."_

 Tyrant implements all common steps of authorization workflows using overridable _operations_.
-It allows a quick setup of sign in, sign up, forgot password, etc. Tyrant works well in Rails, but plays well with any Ruby environment.
+It allows a quick setup of sign in, sign up, change password, reset password, etc. Tyrant works well in Rails, but plays well with any Ruby environment.

 Operations are provided for the following steps.